Column Chooser field definitions

 Displays the priority of the alert.
 The priority legend (from highest to lowest) is as follows:

-Click the Filter Menu and select one or more priorities.
 NOTE Filtering is not available for this column in the Recent Alerts widget. |

 Resolved |